 Fiona Stimpson - Chair

-After 5 years, I still find it a challenge as, not having been in school for a very long time and not having children of my own, I have been out of touch with the schooling world!
+I enjoy the challenge of being a Governor as, not having been in school for a very long time and not having children of my own, I have been out of touch with the schooling world!
+It is great to have found a way to keep up with the wonderful world of schools!

-I was elected at Chair of Governors in September 2016 and work closely with the Mrs Salter under the Ofsted criteria ‘Effective Leadership and Management’ to ensure that the we continue to be a successful school where parents want to send their children to begin their education.
+I was elected at Chair of Governors in September 2016 and work closely with Mr Walters, under the Ofsted criteria ‘Effective Leadership and Management’, to ensure that the we continue to be a successful school where parents want to send their children to begin their education.

-I worked in Catering & Hospitality for 20 years and moved to Horley in 2017 after purchasing a guest house and have been a Proprietor of the guest house for 20 years.
+I worked in Catering & Hospitality for 20 years and moved to Horley in 1997 after purchasing a guest house and continued as the Proprietor of the guest house until July 2018 when I sold up and I am now semi-retired!.

-As well as being a Governor, I am also a Town Councillor for Horley and Vice Chair the Horley & District Chamber of Commerce.
+As well as being a Governor, I am also a Town Councillor for Horley where I am currently Vice Chair of Leisure & Amenities Committee and sit on the Planning Committee.
+I am also Vice Chair the Horley & District Chamber of Commerce.

-I see these positions as a means of working with the schools and local organisations to bring people together in Horley for such events like the Horley Carnival, St George’s Day, etc.
+I see these positions as a means of working with Horley Infant School and local organisations to bring people together in Horley for such events like the Horley Carnival, St George’s Day, etc.

-In my little bit of spare time in the day I like to take my dogs for a walk around the many parks and open spaces in the surrounding countryside, where despite living next door to an airport, it can be surprisingly quiet!
+In my little bit of spare time in the day, I like to take my dogs for a walk around the many parks and open spaces in the surrounding countryside, where despite living next door to an airport, it can be surprisingly quiet!
+I also love gardening and since moving to the Meath Green which is a quieter part of town, I am enjoying the challenge of developing a new garden!
+The house I bought was completely derelict and the garden was bare!
+A year on, the house has been completely transformed and, with the help of a landscape gardener, I have a beautiful garden to work, sit in and enjoy!

 Richard Rogerson- Vice Chair